Board & Staff

 Executive Director

 After a career in the computer industry, Larry moved to Hamilton in 2017 to join family in enjoying all that the Montana life offers.
 Since making his home in the Bitterroot Valley, Larry has been actively engaged in working for local non-profit organizations, especially promoting his passion for the performing arts in the valley.
 He has produced a number of concerts in conjunction with the Bitterroot School of Music, and helped develop events as a board member of the Bitterroot Celtic Society.
-Larry is honored to have been selected to be the Executive Director of the Bitterroot Performing Arts Council, and looks forward to working with the Board and staff to lead this outstanding organization in its presentation of world-class performances and community outreach programs.
+Larry is honored to have been selected to be the Executive Director of the Bitterroot Performing Arts Council, and looks forward to continuing the expansion of BPAC’s presence in presenting world-class performances and community outreach programs.

 Jacque VanDenburg